rubygems/bundler-site/source/conduct.html.md

-# Bundler Code of Conduct
+# RubyGems and Bundler Code of Conduct

 ## Our Pledge